Bang Kachao: Development

 The island's unspoiled character, abundant space, and proximity to central Bangkok have made it a target of developers.
 A battle to save it is underway.
 Following the death of King Bhumibol in October 2016, the military government declared its intention to preserve Bang Kachao.
 A three-year project by the Royal Forestry Department, Kasetsart University, and oil company PTT aims to renovate public green spaces and ensure that 60 percent of the island remains free of development.
 "The difficulty in...Thailand, where land is in short supply and corruption rampant, is [that] developers and powerful businesses...circumvent, or simply ignore, environmental protections."
 Despite misgivings, one resident sold her family's 6,000 m^{2} landholding for as much as 24 million baht (US$686,106).

+Si Nakhon Khuean Khan Park and Botanical Garden

+The Si Nakhon Khuean Khan Park and Botanical Garden is located in the northern part of Bang Kachao.
+It is a public park and botanical garden.
+This site is a visitor attraction with biking and birdwatching.